kaspanet/kaspad/util/hdkeychain/README.md

   keys
 - Support for custom networks by registering them with dagconfig
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated kaspa addresses ties in seamlessly with existing kaspad/ecc and kaspad/util types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated kaspa addresses ties in seamlessly with existing ecc and util types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
-- Uses the kaspad/ecc package which is highly optimized for secp256k1
+- Uses the ecc package which is highly optimized for secp256k1
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node from it